0100101101011010/blog/_posts/2019-06-10-montreal-trip-f1-race.md

 ![groundhog on f1 track](/blog/images/f1-groundhog.gif){:width="70%"}{: .image-right}

-It's a running joke in F1 that Canada is the one race with high risk of wildlife interfering on the track, especially after Romain Grosjean turned one into puree during last year's race in Montreal. ([Warning: blurry but graphic](https://www.reddit.com/r/formula1/comments/8pnh66/grosjean_onboard_hitting_the_animal_plus_team/?st=JI6H0KOG&sh=ea67d0c6)) We were all yelling for this little guy to run off the track, and everyone cheered when he did!
+It's a running joke in F1 that Canada is the race with the highest risk of wildlife interfering on the track, especially after Romain Grosjean turned one into puree during last year's race in Montreal. ([Warning: blurry but graphic](https://www.reddit.com/r/formula1/comments/8pnh66/grosjean_onboard_hitting_the_animal_plus_team/?st=JI6H0KOG&sh=ea67d0c6)) We were all yelling for this little guy to run off the track, and everyone cheered when he did!

 We left soon after practice ended, and met up with my cousin for an early dinner at a hot pot restaurant.
 We were hoping to make it back to the track at 7 pm to take part in the "Grand Walk," where you can walk around on the track itself.